 Manufacturing (F) (GMP)

-When applying for a licence for the manufacture of a veterinary medicinal product, the Veterinary Medicinal Products Unit (BD) processes this application.
-Subsequently, advice is requested from the Health Care and Youth Inspectorate (IGJ) about whether the relevant licence requirements for manufacturing veterinary medicinal products and the relevant GMP requirements have been met.
+The application for a manufacturer's licence, i.e. a licence for the manufacture of veterinary medicinal products, must be submitted to the Veterinary Medicinal Products Unit (VMPU).
+Use the application form for this purpose.
+Once the VMPU has taken up the application for a licence, advice is requested from the Health and Youth Care Inspectorate (IGJ).
+The IGJ advises the VMPU on the extent to which the GMP requirements for manufacturing veterinary medicinal products have been complied with.

 Good Manufacturing Practice (GMP)